jacmie/libap/dox/README.md

 # the "." points to current directory
 cmake --build .
 ```
-For specyfying particular build system and other options look in to the cmake documentation (https://cmake.org/cmake/help/latest/manual/cmake.1.html).
+For specifying particular build system and other options look in to the cmake documentation (https://cmake.org/cmake/help/latest/manual/cmake.1.html).

 After Configuration and Generation of the project also the native build system may be used, for example:
 ```